bowphp/.github/profile/README.md

-The simple way to create the web app
+The simple way to create a web app

 Bow is a PHP Framework, written by **[Franck DAKIA](http://github.com/papac)** and several other contributors.